 SEMN143FYS: Design IntelligenceDesign can make a difference.
 Imagine Apple without the iPod, the iPhone, or the MacBook Air.
 Could IKEA succeed selling Chippendale knock-offs?
 How does Facebook differ from MySpace?
 Is suburban life sterile by design?
 This course will look at the role of design in the world around us.
 Our emphasis will be on features, feel and function rather than on the aesthetics of design.
 We will consider why some designs work well and others work poorly.
 We will think about how and why things are designed in particular ways.
 Design choices have economic and business implications.
 We will analyze the impact of design on retailers, marketing, land use, packages, and websites.
 Observing and understanding design can help us better understand the world.

-SEMN144FYS: It's a Free CountryIn the U.S., freedom is perhaps our oldest and most consistently claimed political value; we have long prided ourselves on being "the land of the free."
+SEMN144FYS: It's a Free CountryIn the U.S., freedom is perhaps our oldest and most consistently claimed political value.
+We have long prided ourselves on being "the land of the free."
 Yet when it comes to defining exactly what we mean by freedom, to whom and over what areas of life it pertains, and how it is best weighed against other values such as security and equality, there is widespread disagreement.
-Today, this disagreement can be seen in many of our most heated debates.
-For instance, does Obamacare diminish our liberty or enhance it?
-To what extent should the kinds of freedoms enumerated in the Bill of Rights apply to non-citizens, including terrorism suspects and undocumented immigrants?
-How willing are we to give up some of our personal freedoms, such as the right to privacy and the right to speak one's mind, in exchange for security?
-In this course we will address questions surrounding the concept of freedom in the U.S., historically as well as in the contemporary period, through a contextualized examination of political thought.
+In this course we will address questions surrounding the concept of freedom in the U.S. through a contextualized examination of political thought.
+We will begin with contestations over the meaning of freedom in Revolutionary America and move toward debates surrounding what we mean by freedom in the U.S. today.

 SEMN145FYS: CreativityThe psychology of creativity is as complex and mysterious as it is intriguing.
 Creativity is expressed in many forms.
 Whether choreographing a dance, composing a poem or piece of music, launching a new advertising campaign, or making a breakthrough at the frontiers of science, some form of creative thinking is involved.
 In this seminar, we will examine how creativity is expressed in art, music, dance, film, science, and invention.
 Classic and contemporary theorists' ideas and rich research findings will provide materials for discussions, essays, and a symposium exploring creativity around the world.
 Students will also apply imagination and creative problem-solving skills to a variety of puzzles and projects.
 This seminar will challenge your assumptions about the nature of creativity and expand your horizons as we explore the richness and diversity of creative expression.
 A good choice for anyone who has a real passion for the arts or sciences, and enjoys an intellectual challenge!